neu-se/CS4530-Spring-2023/Assignments/revised-project-plan.md

   * The user story satisfies the INVEST criteria for good user stories (construed quite broadly)
   * The user story includes conditions of satisfaction that cover the "normal" expected behavior of the feature, and any relevant error cases
   * Conditions of satisfaction can be turned into Testable behaviors
   * Conditions of satisfaction are prioritized
+  * Any deficiencies or concerns noted by your TA mentor on your preliminary plan are addressed

 ### Work breakdown (50 points):
 Your work breakdown will be evaluated holistically on the following rubric: